KRFOSS/kali-docs/installation/hard-disk-install/index.md

 4. Ensure that your computer is set to boot from CD/DVD/USB in your BIOS/UEFI.

+5. In the UEFI settings, ensure that Secure Boot is disabled.
+The Kali Linux kernel is not signed and will not be recognized by Secure Boot.

 ### Kali Linux Installation Procedure

 #### Boot